Overview

 Developed International and Emerging Markets.
 We diversify across equity markets, making small shifts

-into equity exposures that look most attractive to use for the next one to three years.
-For example, we may
+into equity exposures that look most attractive to hold for approximately the next one to three years.
+For

-overweight U.S. stocks and underweight developed international stocks.
-Within the broader equity market,
+example, we may overweight U.S. stocks and underweight developed international stocks.
+Within the

 Typically, the firm indexes the core of each of our equity portfolios.
 Tarbox Family Office, Inc. believes